Gedaliah: Fast of Gedaliah

 To lament the assassination of Gedaliah, which left Judah devoid of any Jews and Jewish rule and completed the destruction of the First Temple, the Jewish Sages established the third day of Tishrei as the Fast of Gedaliah.
 Although Gedaliah's assassination perhaps occurred on the first day of Tishrei, the fast is observed on the third day so as not to coincide with Rosh Hashanah.

+Archaeology

+A seal impression with the name 'Gedaliah who is over the house' is commonly identified with Gedaliah, son of Ahikam.